yosh-matsuda/cpp-yyjson/README.md

 -   STL-like accessors
 -   Intuitive JSON construction
 -   Serialization and deserialization of instances of C++ classes
--   Minimum overhead against C-style coding with yyjson
+-   The minimum overhead compared to yyjson
 -   Object lifetime safety

 ## Requirements